eqNj/eqN-PD2-Filter/README.md

 The version known as 'eqN-Potionless' is the same as 'eqN-All-In-One', however it hides Super/Large Health and Mana potions after character level 75 at all filter levels.

+The version known as 'eqN-Specialized-LLD' is the same as 'eqN-All-In-One', however it hides Super/Large Health and Mana potions after character level 75 at filter levels above 'Relaxed' and it shows details for LLD crafting on applicable base items on the 'ShowRecipes' filter level.

 To those interested: these filters are specially designed to be 100% functional with the in-game filter level setting 'Show All Items' and will apply all filter aesthetic (item name and description) effects to every item.

 ![Filter Levels](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/FilterLevel.jpg)

 FYI: You can toggle the filter strictness level, or switch to the 'ShowRecipes' filter level, by holding CTRL + clicking on the PD2 in-game 'Settings' button, then adjusting your filter level under the 'Item' tab.

+## Brief Summary

+When using any filter level the following applies.
+All flawless+ gems and runes always show.
+All charms always show.
+Unique and set items always show.
+Ethereal rare, magic, or elite non-magic (white) items always show.
+All non-magic items with +3 to a useful skill always show.

+When using the default, 'Relaxed', filer level the above and the following apply.
+All elite non-magic (white) items always show.
+All rare items always show.
+All useful magic crafting bases always show.

 The Relaxed level of this filter is the basis upon which all levels of this filter derive.
 It is generally less strict than other filters in the launcher but still focused on only showing potentially useful items.
 It is highly focused on optimizations as you level and slightly more lenient in the endgame by comparison.
 All levels of this filter share the same optimized leveling experience before reaching character level 75.
 For more details about all of the different filter levels please read the [levels](https://github.com/eqNj/eqN-PD2-Filter#levels) section of this readme.